nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 The *access_type=offline* parameter is necessary to get a refresh token.

-Since Google users don't have authorization roles there is no way to make some users _Administrator_.
+Since Google users don't have authorization roles, there is no way to make some users _Administrator_.

 ### GitHub OAuth2